-During the Reporting Period, NMA's headquarters were based in Dandenong South until 30 September 2020 when NMA moved to new premises in Mulgrave, Victoria.
+During the Reporting Period, NMA's headquarters were based in Mulgrave, Victoria.
 NMA also had regional offices in:

-- Victoria to support Dealers located predominantly in Victoria and Tasmania; - NSW to support Dealers located predominantly in NSW and ACT; - Queensland to support Dealers located predominantly in Queensland; - Western Australia to support Dealers located predominantly in Western Australia, and also Northern Territory, North West Victoria, South West NSW and South Australia; and - South Australia to further support Dealers located predominantly in South Australia, Northern Territory, North West Victoria, South West NSW and Western Australia.
+- Victoria (co-located at NMA's headquarters)- to support Dealers located predominantly in Victoria and Tasmania; - New South Wales to support Dealers located predominantly in NSW and ACT; - Queensland to support Dealers located predominantly in Queensland; - Western Australia to support Dealers located predominantly in Western Australia, and also Northern Territory, North West Victoria, South West NSW and South Australia; and - South Australia to further support Dealers located predominantly in South Australia, Northern Territory, North West Victoria, South West NSW and Western Australia.

-At the commencement of the Reporting Period, NMA had 242 employees.
+At the commencement of the Reporting Period, NMA had 201 employees.